Access, referrals and prescriptions

 You will also pay the costs of the pharmacy as well as the cost of any consultation – face to face or telehealth – with your consultant – usually around £200 for the first consult and less for follow-up visits, which need to be monthly at first but if you are stable then can then be less frequent.

 2. Is it possible to get cheaper medical cannabis?

-Prices are coming down and are currently around half the price they were during January 2020 and it will continue to decline in cost.
+Prices are coming down, medical cannabis products are currently around half the price they were during January 2020 and they will continue to decline in cost.

 3. Will I have to fundraise to pay for my treatment?

 Some families, particularly those with children with severe epilepsy, fundraise for medical cannabis treatments as their costs can be very high.